 1. Pack as little as possible

-You will hear this again and again from others who have studied abroad.
-But it is true, you will benefit from packing as light as possible.
+Of all the tips you will hear about packing for studying abroad, you’ll hear this again and again from others who have been through the process.
+But, it is true: you will benefit from packing as light as possible.
 While you are trying to navigate to your living accommodations right off the bat, when you are wanting to shop (and you will) and going on weekend trips you will be happy you packed light.
 Most study abroad locations will have access to shopping of all kinds, so you do not need to overpack.
 You will want to shop at new stores and new countries.
 Your accommodations will most likely be a lot smaller than what you are used to in the United States, which is standard.
 Space will be limited.
 Lugging three suitcases up to your accommodations or through the airport during the weekend will get old very quickly.
 For an endless amount of reasons, underpack!

 2. Try a capsule wardrobe